zpb4/hybrid-SWM_training/README.md

 - raw_data: repository for the raw state-variable and simulation information for the SAC-SMA 'truth' model and the HYMOD 'process' model as described in the blog post.
 Data are included for the Feather River at Oroville (ORO) watershed.
 - analysis_data: repository to store pre-processed data outputs from the 'data_process.R' code
 - model_output: repository to store model objects and outputs from the 'model_train.R' and 'model_simulate.R' codefiles
+    - NOTE: 100x sample runs and LIME results are archived here from previous generation runs; simulate code is lengthy to run and you can use these pre-staged runs for the visualizations
 - figures_tables: repository to store figures generated from the 'visualize_results.R' code
 - code: repository for all codefiles
     - functions: subrepository of 'code' that stores basic functions and routines for the primary codefiles